Quantum Simulation of Random Unitaries from Clebsch-Gordan Transforms

 Our work shows that an efficient simulation of the Haar-random ensemble is possible once the corresponding (dual) CG transforms are implemented efficiently.
 Moreover, our results highlight the quantum information theoretic importance of the CG transforms and motivates studying the CG transforms beyond the unitary group.
 We leave it as an open problem to provide efficient implementations of the CG transforms for several groups, such as the permutation group.

-{\it Note added.}--- During the preparation of this work, an independent work~\cite{carolan2025compressed} shows a different construction of a compressed permutation oracle than ours, which is applied for the security proofs of pseudorandom permutation and quantum query lower bounds in the random permutation model.
+{\it Note added.}--- During the preparation of the first version of this manuscript, Carolan~\cite{carolan2025compressed} independently constructed a different compressed permutation oracle.
+We compare Carolan's construction with ours in \cref{sec:permutation_fourier_database}.
+After the completion of the first version, Barak Nehoran pointed out to us that the idea behind our compressed oracle had already independently appeared, in an abstract form, in Sec.~8.1.3 of Ref.~\cite{harrow2005applications}.
+We thank him for bringing that to our attention.
+While preparing the second version of this manuscript, we also became aware of the concurrent and independent work~\cite{FLMNW26}, whose results overlap with the new results added in the second version.
+The work~\cite{FLMNW26} further applies the framework to prove security of a new pseudorandom unitary construction.

-{\it Acknowledgments.}--- We acknowledge Mio Murao, Shogo Yamada, Adam Burchardt, Maris Ozols, Yu-Hsuan Huang, Gina Muuss, Silvia Ritsch, Christian Schaffner, Michael Walter and Christian Majenz for fruitful discussions.
+{\it Acknowledgments.}--- We thank Mio Murao, Shogo Yamada, Adam Burchardt, Maris Ozols, Yu-Hsuan Huang, Gina Muuss, Silvia Ritsch, Christian Schaffner, Michael Walter, Christian Majenz and Barak Nehoran for fruitful discussions.
+We thank the authors of Ref.~\cite{FLMNW26} for the coordination.
+We acknowledge AI assistance (ChatGPT 5.5 Pro) in revising the second version of the manuscript.
+All key ideas were developed by the authors without AI assistance.
 S.~Y.\ acknowledges support by Japan Society for the Promotion of Science (JSPS) KAKENHI Grant Number 23KJ0734, FoPM, WINGS Program, the University of Tokyo, and DAIKIN Fellowship Program, the University of Tokyo.
 D.~G. acknowledges support by NWO grant NGF.1623.23.025 (“Qudits in theory and experiment”) and NWO Vidi grant (Project No. VI.Vidi.192.109).

 \oldaddcontentsline [3]{} \oldaddcontentsline

 \onecolumngrid